-The IPP is an online only payment plan.
-The IPP must be set up each semester and divides the student's semester balance into five equal payments.
+Wilmington College offers an online only monthly payment plan.
+The payment plan must be set up each semester and divides the student's semester balance into five equal payments.
 The payments are due on the 20th of the month July 20th - November 20th for fall semester and December 20th - April 20th for spring semester.
 There is a \$25 fee for late or missed payments.
 There is an option to have payments automatically withdrawn each month.
 The payment plan must be up to date before a student is permitted to enroll for the next semester.
-If a student fails to complete the payment plan on time, they will be dis-enrolled for the next semester.
-See the full Terms & Conditions when signing up for the IPP.
+Students who fail to complete the payment plan on time, will be unenrolled for the next semester.
+See the full Terms & Conditions when signing up for the monthly payment plan.

-For more information contact the Student One Stop Center at 1-800-341-9318, ext.
+For more information contact the Student One Stop Center at 1-937-382-6661, ext.
 600.

-NOTE: Branch students are also eligible for the Installment Payment Plan (IPP).
+NOTE: Cincinnati State Campus students are also eligible for the monthly payment plan.
 Those who are reimbursed by their employers for their tuition may defer the balance until 40 days after the end of the semester (if a completed EDpay form is submitted).